 I'm sure you know about Disney.
 It's a household name, after all.
-You've probably heard of how "it all started with a mouse."
-Maybe even how Disney created the first animated feature film in color, which is the movie I'm reviewing today.
+They're famous for buying things.
+And making Bambi.
+You've probably heard of how "it all started with a Mouse," either 60 years ago on TV or in an article.
+Maybe even how Disney created the first animated feature film in color, which is the movie I'm reviewing today for some reason.
 That is quite a story, indeed.

 Before this iconic film was released, people highly doubted that it'd be a success.
 Cartoons generally relied on gags, and people thought watching a movie full of gags would get stale after a while.
-Atleast, that's what I'd assume.
-I didn't live back then, so I wouldn't know for sure...
+They were right.
+I didn't live back then, so I wouldn't know for sure if they thought that...

 It was extremely risky.
 If Snow White failed, Disney would've most likely filed for bankruptcy.
+Walt sold his house!!
 Of course, as you probably know already, they succeeded with flying colors and wowed the crowd.
 How touching.
 Too bad they went back to being poor a few years later.

 You probably didn't come here to see me talk about history.
-I'm not the best at talking about that (though I repeatedly slap history class in the face, somehow).
+I'm not the best at talking about this ancient history, anyways.
 So, how about I talk about this famous movie, one that amazed so many people back then, and still amazes people now, instead?
 Don't worry, I'm not biased.
-Infact, I haven't watched most of the animated Disney movies.
-Save Chicken Little, but we don't talk about that one.
+Infact, I have watched only a few newer Disney movies.
+Including Chicken Little, but we don't talk about that one.

-Basically, I'm going in blind.
-I'm sure this will be fun.
+Basically, I went in blind.
+It was fun.
 Somewhat.
-So, let us dive into the story of this film.
+Well, technically I went semi-blind.
+This is a movie about Snow White.
+I think it's safe to say most people know how it goes...
+Or do they!?
+So, let us dive into this film.
 Does it live up to the hype, or is it just a dud?
 To read is divine, and thou shall be blessed upon thee when doing so.
 I think that was wrong grammar.
 Read.
 Now.

 So, eventually, the movie cuts to the famous "fairest one of all" scene.
 The Queen calls the mirror (with the fancy thee) and asks it the ultimate question.
-The mirror answers with a vaque riddle to arouse her (presumably), but the Queen knows immediately that it's talking about the girl of legends, Snow White.
+The mirror answers with a vague riddle to arouse her (presumably), but the Queen knows immediately that it's talking about the girl of legends, Snow White.
 Speaking of her...
 We now cut to her introduction.
 We see her cleaning the stairs, humming...
 You know, this is boring.
 Let's cut to the part where she walks up to a well.
-She looks inside, and spots two birds.
+She looks inside, and spots a lot of birds.
 She then proceeds to tell them a very big secret...
-That being the first Disney song ever, "I'm Wishing."
+That being the first Disney song (in a movie) ever, "I'm Wishing".

 The first song in the movie is, unfortunately, somewhat unmemorable.
 She sings about wishing to meet her love, as